 I believe: Everyone in the world deserves a chance to prosper the way America prospers, and that Americans deserve to continue to prosper, too.
 “You are a child of the Universe, no less than the trees and the stars.
 You have a right to be here.”
 [Desiderata] Population growth in wealthy countries is dropping, so encouraging all countries in the world to prosper may be the best win-win tactic we have.
 It is ironic if the prosperity some Environmentalists tell us we must abandon may actually “save the world.”
 How decreased populations will sort out economically I can’t tell: our current model of prosperity depends on population growth, and my crystal ball is cracked and cloudy.

-I have faith: We can make decisions today that reduce the pain along the way.
+I have faith: We can make decisions today that reduce future pain.
 I see ways we can adapt to specific impacts of climate change, and ways to slow the release of CO2 and other greenhouse gases.
 Ironically, recent increases in natural gas production are reducing carbon emissions from coal because the free market favors gas, not because of any ideology.
 We need more improvements like that.
 Future generations will grapple with these issues and come out ahead.

 Note: I’ve tried to select links with a long life, but the Internet is a fickle beast and some links may be broken.
 Take a look at SkepticalScience or search on the terms that interest you.